 By 1974, there were only seven reported cases.

-The U.S. has been polio-free since 1979, according to the Center for Disease Control and Prevention.
-And polio is on the verge of being eliminated from the world, with only 74 reported cases in Pakistan and Afghanistan in 2015, according to the WHO.
+By 1979, the U.S. was polio-free, according to the Center for Disease Control and Prevention.
+And polio is on the verge of being eliminated from the world, with only 22 reported cases in Afghanistan, Nigeria and Pakistan in 2017, according to the WHO.